P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular

 \subsection{Ablation Studies}

-We first ablate the DWT-based PMD Block in Table~\ref{ab1} across various configurations: 'Ours w/o PMD,' means removing the DWT-based PMD part; 'Ours w/ Sobel' means replacing replacing the DWT-based PMD part with a Sobel operator, which is only for edge preservation.
-Our DWT-based PMD block achieves the best performance on both datasets.
-The DWT-based PMD part encompasses the Sobel operator due to its capability of noise suppression and edge preservation, while the Sobel operator cannot curtail noise interference.
+We first ablate the DWT-based PMD Block in Table~\ref{tab2} across various configurations: 'Ours w/o PMD' means removing the DWT-based PMD part; 'Ours w/ Sobel' means replacing the DWT-based PMD part with a Sobel operator, which is only for edge preservation.
+Our DWT-based PMD block achieves the best performance on those three datasets.
+The DWT-based PMD part encompasses the Sobel operator due to its noise suppression and edge preservation capability, while the Sobel operator cannot finely preserve edges during noise removal.

-Table~\ref{ab2} studies the effect of the vision Mamba block, we replaced the Mamba branch with ViT structures with quadratic (PVT) and linear complexity (Flatten ViT, MaxViT).
+In addition, Table~\ref{tab3} studies the effect of the Vision Mamba block.
+We replaced the ViM block with ViT structures of quadratic (PVT) and linear complexity (Flatten ViT, MaxViT).
 The results, summarized across the PSAX, A4C, and EchoNet-Dynamic datasets, indicate that Vision Mamba consistently achieves a higher Dice coefficient.
 Our findings indicate that Vision Mamba can be more accurate than other models with linear or quadratic complexity.

 To further validate the effectiveness of the mixture of expert's gating network convergence, we compared it with the results of simply adding the outputs of the DWT-based PMD Block and the ViM module.
 Table~\ref{converge} shows that the gating structure improves the Dice coefficient across three datasets, demonstrating that the gating structure implemented with a linear layer significantly improves precision.